-This continuity enables a deep understanding of each student's strengths and challenges, and supports the development of a rich social dynamic in the class.
-When a Waldorf teacher meets his or her first grade class, it is the beginning of a remarkable eight year journey.
+This continuity enables a deep understanding of each student's strengths and challenges and supports the development of a rich social dynamic in the class.
+When a Waldorf teacher meets his or her first-grade class, it is the beginning of a remarkable journey.
 The class teacher is responsible for the main lessons, and through them, introduces the entire panorama of the elementary school curriculum.

 The class teacher is also able to bring continuity to the curriculum, unifying the various disciplines over the years, and seeking the best means to connect the curriculum to each unique child.

 Our campus offers an idyllic, garden-like environment with grassy play areas.
 The opportunity for children of different ages to play and interact in peaceful and healthy ways is encouraged.

 - English and Language Arts based on world literature, myths, and legends

 - History that is chronological and inclusive of the world's great civilizations

 - Science that surveys geography, astronomy, meteorology, physical and life sciences